tjhorner/transit-tracker-api/fly-deploy.md

 It will ask a few questions like name and region.
 You can change these, but the defaults are sufficient for this guide.

 The command will output the name and connection string for your new Redis instance.
-Save this in your environment with this command:
+Export it as `REDIS_URL`.
+For example:

 ```bash
 export REDIS_URL="redis://default:abcd1234@fly-redis-app-name.upstash.io:6379"